-confinement
+confinement boundary

-A continuous boundary without openings or penetrations (such as windows) that prevents the transport of gases or particulates out of the enclosed space.
+A continuous boundary without openings or penetrations and that prevents the release of radioactive materials out of the enclosed space.

 conservatism

 Use of assumptions, based on experience or indirect information, about a phenomena or behaviour of a system being at or near the limit of expectation, which increases safety margins or makes predictions regarding consequences more severe than if best-estimate assumptions had been made.